Sekers/Useful-Scripts/README.md

 - [PowerShell Automation Script Example:](https://github.com/Sekers/Useful-Scripts/tree/main/Automation/PowerShell%20Automation%20Script%20Example) A sample PowerShell script that can be used as a template for scheduled tasks or other automation and includes warning/error email support, normal and debug logging, as well an example on how to use external configuration files.

 ### Deployment
+- [BatchFile-Elevate-Prompt:](/tree/main/Deployment/BatchFile-Elevate-Prompt) A batch file script that will attempt to elevate a .CMD or .BAT batch file using the standard UAC prompt.
+You can use this to call installers that require administrator privileges or other actions that require elevation on the local machine.

 - [PowerShell-Install-BITS:](https://github.com/Sekers/Useful-Scripts/tree/main/Deployment/PowerShell-Install-BITS) A sample PowerShell script that checks if a program or update is installed and, if not, then downloads the installer/updater with [BITS](https://docs.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal) and installs.
 More info in the [README](https://github.com/Sekers/Useful-Scripts/tree/main/Deployment/PowerShell-Install-BITS).

 ### Password Tools